davedoesdev/fold/README.md

 **`-4`** gives the VM an IPv4 address and subnet on the Weave network.
 For example, `-4 10.0.1.100/24`.
 The VM will be able to communicate with other VMs on the same subnet.
 If you're using IPAM, use the IP allocated to the interface name.

 **`-6`** gives the VM an IPv6 address and prefix on the Weave network.
 For example, `-6 fde5:824d:d315:3bb1::/64`.
 The VM will be able to communicate with other VMs with the same prefix.
+Your VM's guest OS is assumed to be using [Modified EUI-64](http://tools.ietf.org/html/rfc4291#section-2.5.1), unless you specify the `-s` or `-k` options.

+**`-s`** sets the VM's IPv6 address to the full 128-bit value you specified with `-6` (i.e. with the prefix specifier removed).

 **`-m`** allows the VM to receive IPv4 or IPv6 multicast packets for a given address.
 You can repeat `-m` more than once, for example `-m 239.1.2.3 -m ff3e::4321:1234`.